The role of the last mile in the digital transformation of the logistics sector

 The last mile is probably what customers will remember best, and seamless delivery is a must.

 Next-day deliveries are becoming the norm, and customers’ expectations are high.
 Same-day delivery will soon become commonplace, according to McKinsey, combining the convenience of the online shopping experience with the immediacy of retail.
 To solve the riddle of providing convenient, cheap, and ecological last-mile deliveries to both business and end customers, logistics service providers need to find alternative ways to create and add value.

-Autonomous vehicles and robots are the logical answer to this challenge.
+New means of delivery, such as autonomous vehicles and robots are one of the logical answers to this challenge.

 The “business as usual” approach exposes logistics companies to a high risk of losing their relevance (and their customers)

 Both sellers and logistics service providers need to transform their business processes in order to create a truly customer-centric experience, or else they risk becoming irrelevant.

 As Accenture puts it in one of their recent reports, if the big players in the logistics industry persist in their “business as usual” approach, they might rapidly lose their competitiveness and simply be swiped out by younger, more agile businesses who are eager to adapt.
 Thanks to the digitalization of the sector, small companies are now able to compete with giants in the battle to have global reach.